Benefits of Honors

 Honors students thrive on research and creative activity.
 All Honors students have the opportunity to pursue independent research or creative projects and to present their work at regional and national conferences.
 The Honors Program covers airfare, lodging, and registration costs for students traveling to academic conferences.
 We also work together with UWF’s Office of Undergraduate Research to create even more opportunities for our students.

 The Honors Program offers exclusive study abroad opportunities every summer.
 We routinely offer programs in Europe, South America, and Asia, allowing our students to develop a truly global perspective.
 Honors students receive free tuition for study abroad courses as well as scholarships to help cover transportation costs and international program fees.

 Honors students are among the first to register for classes each semester thanks to the privilege of Priority Registration.
 Being among a small number of undergraduates able to register ahead of their peers means better access to classes and a higher likelihood of getting a seat.
 Honors students also have access to dedicated Honors advisors who help them navigate their Honors requirements throughout their time as undergraduates.

-Pace Hall serves as a living-learning community where Honors students live, meet, and socialize.
-All incoming first year Honors students who live on campus are assigned to Pace Hall, and are welcome to live in Pace Hall beyond their first year.
+Pace Hall is a Kugelman Living Learning Communities where Honors students live, meet, and socialize.
+All incoming first-year Honors students who live on campus are assigned to Pace Hall and are welcome to live in Pace Hall beyond their first year.
 Honors students residing off-campus are allowed access to the building to participate in the many events that occur there.